 Per our Financial Agreement and Parents Handbook, no credit or refunds given for days that the center is closed.
 We understand however that we are in an unprecedented situation; thus, please be guided with our Tuition Guidelines below should Just 4 Kids Preschool be unable to operate.

 We understand that some families may be experiencing a change in work situation and/or income during this time.
 Please understand that the livelihood of our teachers and staff is contingent upon tuition remaining fairly constant.
 Abiding by this plan will allow us to continue to temporarily pay our hard-working teachers and increase the likelihood that they will be here when things are back up and running.
 We want your children to be able to return to the same teachers and high-level program that they left.

-We have a Virtual Preschool program for all families who wish to continue the learning process of their children while we are on Stay Home order.
+We have a Virtual Preschool program for all families who wish to continue the learning process of their children while we are on Stay Home order and / or shut down face to face classrooms.
 You can find our Virtual Preschool program in our website – https://just4kidspreschool.com/virtual-preschool/